Mark P. Carey

 On April 12, 2021, I set out to ride my 2000th mile toward my solo journey to 10,000 miles in a year for a cure of Multiple Sclerosis.
 I have could not have picked the worst day to ride weather wise.
 The rain and wind pelted my sore body early on in the ride, but I...

-In this episode of the Employee Survival Guide, Mark shares a real life story about a successful executive who lost his voice box due to cancer and then lost his career.
-Mark guides us through the initial stages of the...
+In this episode of the Employee Survival Guide, Mark shares a real life story about a successful executive who lost his voice box and his career.
+Mark guides us through the initial stages of the employee's successful...

-In this episode of the Employee Survival Guide, Mark explores the enforceability of noncompetition agreements on independent contractors and whether they can be voided.
-Noncompetition agreements on independent contractors...
+In this episode of the Employee Survival Guide, Mark explores when can non-competition agreements be enforced against independent contractors and whether they can be voided.
+Noncompetition agreements on independent...

 In this episode of the Employee Survival Guide Mark confronts systemic barriers created by employers that promote inequality of gender, age, race, sex, sexual orientation etc. and protects bad actors and bad companies from...